 A really fun, scenic and adventurous ride is 10 miles west of Deerfield atop the levees along the edge of the Everglades.
-For access, go all the way west on Hillsboro Boulevard through Coconut Creek and Parkland, turning left at the end onto Loxahatchee Road, to the south gate of the Loxahatchee National Wildlife Refuge.
+For access, go all the way west on Hillsboro Boulevard through Coconut Creek and Parkland to the traffic circle.
+Take the first right off the circle, then left onto Loxahatchee Road, to the south gate of the Loxahatchee National Wildlife Refuge.

-Park in the refuge parking lot and you can bicycle 20+ miles in any direction on the three levees that converge there.
-These multi-use trails are unpaved but reasonably smooth and well-maintained.
+You can park in the refuge parking lot and bicycle 20+ miles in any direction on the three levees that converge there.
+These multi-use levee trails are unpaved but reasonably smooth and well-maintained.